Melania Trump Misses Big Event, Now Barron MIA: Shades Of Things To Come? [Opinion]

 Trump gave a short speech after the concert was over, it was very short for Donald Trump, but he seemed awestruck by the magnitude of the event.
 People waited as he thanked his family, especially his “beautiful wife” for her support.
 Many wondered if Trump might offer up Barron’s whereabouts, as he stood with the rest of the family not far away from the podium.

 People waited to hear that maybe Barron had a cold and the chilly night might not have been the best atmosphere for him.
 The concert was held outside and while people seemed to enjoy the event, you could see how they were all bundled up.
-Nothing was offered, bringing the Twitter tweets out in full force.
+Nothing was offered, bringing the tweets out in full force.

 Now that it is official that Melania and Barron will stay in Manhattan, coupled with the fact that they missed some of the events this week, people are wondering if this will be a pattern?
 Unlike many politicians’ spouses, Melania did not marry a politician, she married a businessman.
-Trump’s new position will change life as both Melania and Barron know it because Trump is about to become the 45th president of the nation.
+Trump’s new position will change life as both Melania and Barron know it, because Trump is about to become the 45th president of the nation.

 Melania and Barron didn’t run for office, so maybe the American people can expect to have Melania and Barron be part of events at the White House when their life in Manhattan allows them time.
 Just maybe they won’t behave as traditional first families have behaved in the past.

-Melania said from the get-go that her son will always come first and that is why Melania is continuing to hang her hat in Manhattan while her husband’s hat will hang in Washington.
-Melania never tried to hid the fact that she’s not going to be a full-time first lady while living in New York for Barron to finish school, she will fly into Washington as needed.
+Melania said from the get-go that her son will always come first and that is why she is continuing to hang her hat in Manhattan while her husband’s hat will hang in Washington.
+Melania never tried to hide the fact that she’s not going to be a full-time first lady while living in New York while Barron finishes school, she will fly into Washington as needed.
 This is basically what she conveyed over the last few months.
 Maybe Melania and Barron being absent at events this week might be shades of things to come?

 [Featured Image by Carolyn Kaster/AP Images]